Quentin18/newspapers/index.md

 **TODO** <!-- Exlpain? -->

 ### The most frequent words
-During the entiere analysis, we tried to oppose the two major parties: repubublican and democratic one.
-We assumed that the parties distinguish themsleves through the words they used, the subjects they adresse and how they address them.
+During the entiere analysis, we tried to oppose the two major parties: the repubublican one and the democratic one.
+We assumed that the parties distinguish themsleves through the words they use, the subjects they adress and how they address them.
 Therefore, we highlighted the differences in the words that were used the most in the two major opposing parties.

-**TODO** <!-- Occurences of words (wordclouds), est ce que on garderait pas seulemtn les republicains et les democrates? -->

 <!-- Figure: Wordcloud for each newspaper -->
 <img class="image" src="images/wordclouds/wordcloud_democratic_party.svg" alt="Wordcloud Democratic Party" />
 <img class="image" src="images/wordclouds/wordcloud_republican_party.svg" alt="Wordcloud Republican Party" />
 <img class="image" src="images/wordclouds/wordcloud_other_party.svg" alt="Wordcloud Other Party" />
 <img class="image" src="images/wordclouds/wordcloud_no_party.svg" alt="Wordcloud No Party" />

+ **TODO** <!-- Analyse des Occurences of words (wordclouds), est ce que on garderait pas seulemtn les republicains et les democrates? -->

 ## Sentiment analysis: party-specific opinions?